 Every branch of knowledge has its own special vocabulary or jargon and in the Library you may come across some words from the subjects of librarianship and publishing that are unfamiliar to you.
 In addition there are names for individual service points and other locations in the library that may not mean much to you at first.
 These names change over time but staff may occasionally use the old name.
 Here is a short guide to some of those "library" words and names that may be new to you.

 Note: terms underlined in bold link to their own entry in the guide.

 A short summary that gives all the major points of a book or article.
 Sometimes abstracts are published together in a reference book that allows you to find details of articles and books on particular topics called Abstracts and Indexes.
 As tools for finding publications they have largely been replaced by bibliographic databases

-Alto is the name for the computer system that runs the staff terminals at the Library's Welcome Desk.
+Alto is the name for the computer system that runs the staff terminals at the Library Help Desk.
 You may hear staff refer to the catalogue as ALTO ("is it on ALTO?
 Have you checked ALTO?")

 This is short for the American Psychological Association which developed a style of bibliographic referencing widely used at the University.
 It is one of the three systems or conventions for producing bibliographic references used in the University.
 There are printed guides available and an interactive referencing guide called Referencing@Portsmouth on the Library website.

 Athens Accounts used to be used to login to resources.
 This system is no longer in use at the University.
 See Shibboleth